pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

   * [Office 365 Schools REST API reference](https://msdn.microsoft.com/office/office365/api/school-rest-operations)

-  A [Differential query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database.
+  * A [Differential Query](https://msdn.microsoft.com/en-us/library/azure/ad/graph/howto/azure-ad-graph-api-differential-query) is used to sync data that is cached in a local database by the SyncData Web Job.

 EDUGraphAPI is based on ASP.NET MVC.
 [ASP.NET Identity](https://www.asp.net/identity) is used in this project.